 Rotation, Calls & Electives

-Each year is divided into thirteen four-week blocks to maximize the clinical experiences and available elective time.
+Each year is divided into 13 four-week blocks to maximize the clinical experiences and available elective time.

-- Each year, all residents have one 2-week block of vacation, one 1-week block of vacation, 7 flexible vacation days, and additional time off during the winter holidays.
+- Each year, all residents have one two-week block of vacation, two one-week blocks of vacation, and additional time off during the winter holidays.

-- Additionally, first year residents have a 1-week vacation at the end of their internship year!
+- Additionally, first year residents have a one-week vacation at the end of their internship year.

 |Inpatient ward||5.5||1 (supervisor)||2 (supervisor)|